Troubleshoot Always On Availability Groups Configuration (SQL Server)

 Applies to: SQL Server (all supported versions)

 This topic provides information to help you troubleshoot typical problems with configuring server instances for Always On availability groups.
-Typical configuration problems include Always On availability groups is disabled, accounts are incorrectly configured, the database mirroring endpoint does not exist, the endpoint is inaccessible (SQL Server Error 1418), network access does not exist, and a join database command fails (SQL Server Error 35250).
+Typical configuration problems include Always On availability groups is disabled, accounts are incorrectly configured, the database mirroring endpoint doesn't exist, the endpoint is inaccessible (SQL Server Error 1418), network access doesn't exist, and a join database command fails (SQL Server Error 35250).

 Ensure that you are meeting the Always On availability groups prerequisites.
 For more information, see Prerequisites, Restrictions, and Recommendations for Always On Availability Groups (SQL Server).